ForEvolve/ForEvolve-Framework/src/ForEvolve.Markdown/README.md

-﻿# Markdown File
+﻿# ForEvolve.Markdown
+This library contains implementations of the `ForEvolve.Markdown.Abstractions` library.
-This library is an abstraction allowing consumers to easily convert strings to Markdown.
+It allows consumers to easily convert strings to Markdown.
 The center piece is the `IMarkdownConverter` interface.

 ``` csharp